ttscoff/hookapp/README.md

 The `link` command always creates bidirectional hooks.
 Give it two or more files or urls and it will create links between them.
 By default it links all files to the last file in the list.
 Add the `--all` flag to link all files to every other file in the list.
 This can be abbreviated as `hook ln -a file1.md file2.pdf "https://brettterpstra.com"`.

-Similar to the way you would use the GUI, you can use `hook clip file1.md` to copy a Hookmark URL to the clipboard (aliased as `cp`), and then use `hook ln -p file2.pdf` to create a link from the clipboard to `file2.pdf`.
+Similar to the way you would use the GUI, you can use `hook clip file1.md` to copy a Hook URL to the clipboard (aliased as `cp`), and then use `hook ln -p file2.pdf` to create a link from the clipboard to `file2.pdf`.

 You can also clone all of the links on one file to another, great for adding a new file to a group that's fully crosslinked.
 Just use `hook clone file1.md file2.pdf`.